AYUSH5870/End2END-CI-CD-Pipeline-using-Jenkins/README.md

-# CI/CD Pipeline for User Registration App with Jenkins, Maven, and Tomcat
+# CI/CD Pipeline for User Registration App with Jenkins

 This approach is to set up an end-to-end CI/CD pipeline for a User Registration App using **Jenkins**, **Maven**, and **Tomcat Server**.